-Alternative minor area comprehensive exams: each minor area can establish the format for their comprehensive exam that may differ in format from the HSR and Analytic Method exams.
-Alternative formats can include: (1) requiring students in the minor to write a publishable manuscript within certain parameters; (2) engaging in a substantive activity, such as generating a simulation model that meets certain specifications; or (3) other approved formats.
-Alternative minor area exam formats will be established by the faculty lead for each minor area, in consultation with involved faculty from each minor area.
-The format of alternative minor area exams will be available to students taking the exam before the end of the academic year (e.g., in May before the comprehensive exam).
+Alternative concentration area comprehensive exams: each concentration area can establish the format for their comprehensive exam that may differ in format from the HSR and Analytic Method exams.
+Alternative formats can include: (1) requiring students in the concentration to write a publishable manuscript within certain parameters; (2) engaging in a substantive activity, such as generating a simulation model that meets certain specifications; or (3) other approved formats.
+Alternative concentration area exam formats will be established by the faculty lead for each concentration area, in consultation with involved faculty from each concentration area.
+Students will be made aware of any alternative format well in advance of taking the exam.

 Dissertation Proposal Defense (Report of the Oral Examination): During an oral examination, the student must present to the dissertation committee a written research proposal for the dissertation.
 Although its format can vary, the organization, length, and level of methodological sophistication is often similar to a grant proposal.
-The student is expected to work closely with their PhD advisor and consult with committee members as the proposal is being developed.
-The PhD advisor typically serves as a gateway for the other committee members and needs to sign off on any version of the proposal prior to submission to other committee members.
+The student is expected to work closely with their PhD mentor and consult with committee members as the proposal is being developed.
+The PhD mentor typically serves as a gateway for the other committee members and needs to sign off on any version of the proposal prior to submission to other committee members.
 Committee members should be provided the final copy of the dissertation proposal at least 10 business days (generally two weeks) prior to the proposal defense.

 Before defending the dissertation proposal, the student must have completed all required courses, (with the exception of HPM 871, HPM 873, and HPM 874) and passed the written comprehensive exam.
 As per the Graduate School rules, the student must be registered at the time of the defense, even if it is summer.
 The dissertation proposal must be defended in a meeting of the student's doctoral committee and is part of the oral examination.
 The dissertation committee has full responsibility for examining the doctoral proposal and evaluating performance on the oral examination.
 A pass will be based on the presentation of an acceptable proposal and on the demonstration of a satisfactory level of knowledge in the subject matter of the dissertation and related areas.
 The committee may decide to approve the proposal as presented, conditionally approve it subject to specified, generally minor, revisions, or require that the student make major revisions and stand again for the qualifying oral examination.
-The committee may also require additional coursework prior to a second proposal defense.
+The committee may also require additional course work prior to a second proposal defense.
 The results of the exam are reported to the Graduate School.
 The student must receive a passing grade from a majority of the members of the dissertation committee in order to pass the proposal defense.
 A student who chooses to pursue dissertation research on a different topic must defend a new proposal before the doctoral committee.
 Students who pass the oral examination are eligible to be admitted to candidacy for the PhD degree upon formal written application to the Graduate School.
 IRB approval is required before the dissertation work is begun.